ulicious/hermes/doc/methodology_deepdive.rst

 Custom data can be applied as well.
 Two cases are possible:

-- Custom data needs to be processed: Place your data in PROJECT FOLDER/raw_data/ and set the configuration use_provided_data to False (see :ref: general_configuration).
+- Custom data needs to be processed: Place your data in PROJECT FOLDER/raw_data/ using the expected file names, for example ``location_data.csv`` and ``country_data.csv`` for start-location costs and country fallback data.
+File names and subfolders are fixed by the code and are not configured in the YAML files.
 - Custom data was processed: Place your processed data into PROJECT FOLDER/processed_data/ and run the algorithm.
 If only parts of the data is custom, you can run the infrastructure processing and replace the respective files while keeping all other.

 Important: Your custom data (processed and not processed) needs to resemble the input and processed data of the model.